 Pre-analytical variability of BTMs is an important consideration, with circadian variation, seasonal variation, physical activity and food intake being examples of modifiable determinants 124[Au: Please reference this statement.] .
 The latter is due to the intestinal induction of glucagon-like peptide 2 which stimulates a post-prandial decrease in CTX-I. Less modifiable determinants include age, sex, hormones (including menopausal changes and endocrine disorders) and the effect of certain medications (for example, corticosteroids, anti-epileptics and heparin)124[Au: Please reference this statement.].

 BTMs appear to be predictive of fracture (independently of age, BMD and prior fracture) in particular demographic groups, including postmenopausal women and elderly women125-127.
-Moreover, they are associated largely with major osteoporotic fractures and can be predictive over a relatively short follow-up period (<5 years) (as opposed to 10 year prediction probabalities by FRAX)[Au:OK?
+Moreover, they are associated largely with major osteoporotic fractures and can be predictive over a relatively short follow-up period (<5 years) (as opposed to 10 year prediction probabilities by FRAX)[Au:OK?
 A comparator was required.].
 The association with future fractures is probably due to the link between a high turnover state and lower BMD and poor quality bone microarchitecture 128.

 BTMs can be employed to monitor the response to fracture protective therapies, and are often used in the context of bone-forming agents such as teriparatide 27[Au: Please reference this statement.] .
 2019 guidelines have also noted their potential utility in predicting fractures when BMD is unavailable 47.